 This route to getting Instagram verified may be free, but there are a few more hoops to jump through.
 Here’s a step-by-step guide to the verification process for notable figures.

 Step 1.
 Follow standard best practices on Instagram (easy)

 To be eligible to be verified on Instagram, you need to do a few pretty standard things:

 - You have to represent a real person

 - You need to represent the unique presence of that person or business (only one account per person/business can be verified)

-- And you have to have a complete profile: picture, be active, bio, public account
+- And you have to have a complete profile: that means a profile picture, a bio, and a public, active account

-Instagram shared a helpful tip that when looking at verification they look for accounts that have been features in multiple news sources.
+Instagram shared a helpful tip: when looking at verification, they look for accounts that have been featured in multiple news sources.
 Paid and promotional content does not count.
 They also shared that they recently “expanded our list of news sources to include more diverse outlets including those from additional Black, LGBTQ+, Latinx media, and including more outlets from around the world for example.”
 Which is great news!

 If you haven’t yet been featured in multiple outlets, head down to the next section on tips for getting verified and we will walk you through some advice.
 If you do have this proof, you can move on to submitting your application.

 Step 3.
 Submit an application to Instagram (easy)